DakotaVarnell/FuelConsumptionAnalysis/README.md

 # Finally I created a dashboard on Amazon Quicksight to visualize the tables I had just created in Athena

 ## Average Fuel Economy by Make of Vehicle
-As you can see from the chart below, the Smart brand reigns supreme with the highest fuel economy around 50mpg while the lowest performers are luxury performance car brands such as Bugatti and Ferrari.
+As you can see from the bar graph below, the Smart brand reigns supreme with the highest fuel economy around 50mpg while the lowest performers are luxury performance car brands such as Bugatti and Ferrari.
 ![image](https://user-images.githubusercontent.com/89564744/222990354-961a45e2-faa4-48d3-a491-305aaf8bf00d.png)